mbid/mbid.github.io/posts/datalog-for-type-theorists/index.md

 Phase ordering is a source of brittleness, since an improvement to one pass can introduce regressions in another depending on the order in which the passes run.
 Equality saturation circumvents this issue architecturally.
 An *e-graph* compactly represents all expressions reachable from a given input expression by repeated application of a fixed set of rewrite rules, and the optimized expression is selected from this set according to some cost function.
+Eqlog and Egglog generalize the e-graph into a data structure for evaluating arbitrary Datalog programs with equality, of which equality saturation is a special case.

 Optimizing compilers operate on a best-effort basis and offer few formal guarantees about which optimizations they discover.
 Type checkers cannot operate this way.